Jean-Anne Christy de la Pallière: In popular culture

 Christy-Pallière is a recurring character in the Aubrey-Maturin series by Patrick O'Brian.
 Some of the exploits of the hero of the books, Jack Aubrey, are closely modelled on Thomas Cochrane, 10th Earl of Dundonald in the first book Master and Commander and he encounters Christy-Pallière in similar circumstances when his ship, the Sophie is captured.
-Christy-Pallière appears again in later books in the series.
+Christy-Pallière appears again in later books in the series, posed as a royalist who puts his ship in service of the Royal Navy.